Article updated on March 7, 2025

 • Equity

-Here’s a guide with all the common poker phrases and meanings you should know when jumping headfirst into the great game:
+With that in mind, knowing where to start can often be challenging.
+Here’s a guide with all the common poker phrases and meanings you should know when jumping headfirst into the great game.

 #3: Poker Table Position Names

 Not every hand of poker is created equal.
-Depending on where you’re seated - your win rate and which hands you should play will vary dramatically.
+Depending on where you’re seated, your win rate and which hands you should play will vary dramatically.

 All position names are relative to where the DEALER BUTTON is in a hand.
-(Note that the button moves one space clockwise after each hand.)
+Note that the button moves one space clockwise after each hand.

 Starting to the left of the button, here are the table position names for a typical short-handed/6-max table: